stevejagodzinski/akka-log-inspection-intellij-plugin/README.md

 log().info("Message {} received from {}", message);
 ```

-We forgot to include the sender as a parameter to the log method.
+In the example above, sender was not provided as a parameter to the log method.
+The template expects two parameters, but only one is provided.

 In the next example we pass too many arguments to the log method:
 ```java